 LSAs work on a pay-per-lead basis, so this is slightly different to their traditional ads, which are pay-per-click.
 You only pay for the calls you receive.
 For me LSAs trump ads because of this.

 As mentioned earlier, LSAs were only launched recently in the UK, towards the end of 2020.
 As I write, they’re not available to all industries.
 As such, for some searches I’ve carried out today, no ads show at all.
 If that’s the case for searches that are of interest to your business I’d suggest you stop reading this now, and sign yourself up.
 Or at the very least check to see if you’re eligible.

 5. Your competitors might have a head start on you

-My understanding is that the reviews that display on your profile will be the sum of all your Google My Business reviews, plus any left by customers you’ve “serviced” – sorry, that sounds wrong doesn’t it – as a result of them clicking on your ad.
+My understanding is that the reviews that display on your Profile will be the sum of all your Google Business Profile reviews, plus any left by customers you’ve “serviced” – sorry, that sounds wrong doesn’t it – as a result of them clicking on your ad.
 So there’s some urgency here.
 You don’t want to get left behind.

 On desktop the number of reviews are displayed in brackets after the star rating.
 This isn’t the case on mobile.

 And the final one for me – I’m sure someone out there will have others, so please use the comments section below.